 - To help your new blog run fast you should also look at a caching plugin.
 We recently wrote a primer covering all the main caching plugins and then we tested them all to see which is the best caching plugin for WordPress.

-- Of course you should absolutely signup for Google Analytics (GA) and Google Webmaster Tools (WMT).
-There is no better free analytics tool than GA, and WMT provides an amazing amount of insight into how Google perceives your blog.
+- Of course you should absolutely signup for Google Analytics (GA) and Google Search Console (GSC).
+There is no better free analytics tool than GA, and GSC provides an amazing amount of insight into how Google perceives your blog.
 For free!

-- In terms of design you are spoilt for choice when using WordPress.
-We offer a range of free themes, but so do thousands of other talented designers.
-The official WordPress themes directory can be browsed from within your control panel, and there are 3rd party market places like Theme Forest for premium themes.
+- In terms of design you are spoiled for choice when using WordPress.
+We offer a range of free WordPress themes, but so do thousands of other talented designers.
+The official WordPress themes directory can be browsed from within your blog's control panel, and there are 3rd party market places like Theme Forest for premium themes.

 Step 4: Develop your content and a marketing plan

-The truth is that learning how to create a lblog in the first instance is actually the easy part.
+The truth is that learning how to start a blog in the first instance is actually the easy part.
 The job of developing and marketing your blog is the hard part.

 The right approach to marketing will depend on the nature of the market you are in, but it will certainly involve some combination of search marketing (paid and/or organic), content marketing, local and social media marketing which really covers a wide range of channels including Facebook, Twitter and LinkedIn, but but also include other niche channels too.
 In some markets offline marketing will also be important, but we'll focus here on providing resources around online marketing in particular.